emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## NEPU
+## ShowBox
-### Score: 15/26
+### Score: 16/26
 1. Streams load very fast. ✔️
-1. Most content is 1080p, but cannot be lowered. 🟡
+1. Content is 1080p+, but cannot be lowered. 🟡
+1. Mostly good for newer / popular content, not so much old / obscure. 🟡
+1. Only 1 server but it is fast and rarely fails. ✔️
+1. Does not have episode auto-next. ❌
+1. UI is fine but has room for improvement. 🟡
+1. Does have subs for most content. ✔️
+1. Does have movies, shows and anime. ✔️
+1. Site does not have watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site works well, but doesn't look too great on mobile. 🟡
+1. Site does have a custom player. ✔️

+***
+## RidoMovies
+### Score: 16/26
+1. Streams load very fast. ✔️
+1. Content mostly 720p and can't change quality. ❌
 1. Good for both new and old content. ✔️
-1. Only have 1 source for most content. 🟡
+1. Only have 1 source but its fast and rarely fails. ✔️
 1. Site does not have episode auto-next. ❌
-1. Sites UI and player are both good, feel modern. ✔️
-1. Site is lacking subtitle features. ❌
+1. Site feels dated, has lots of room for improvement. ❌
+1. Has subs built in for most content. ✔️
-1. It has movies, shows and anime. ✔️
+1. Site has movies and shows, but not much anime. 🟡
-1. Site tracks last thing watched, but is otherwise lacking watch lists and history. ❌
+1. Has watch lists and you can login to sync them across devices. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. 🟡
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️